Sitemap

 Biography

 Caravaggio genius could not be denied and commissions rolled in.
-Despite his new found wealth and fame the stone-mason could not bye transformed into a well mannered academician.
-With wild comrades he drank heavily in seedy taverns, challenging and fighting, and always ready to plunge his dagger into anyone who did not share his opinion.
+Despite his new found wealth and fame the stone-mason could not be transformed into a well mannered academician.
+With wild comrades he drank heavily in seedy taverns, challenging and fighting, always ready to plunge his dagger into anyone who did not share his opinion about art.
 After cutting off the tongue of a cobbler who insulted one his paintings, Caravaggio was forced to leave his lucrative commissions behind and wander like a nomad from town to town, sleeping in churches and barns, finally he found his way to Naples.

 Caravaggio found inspiration and guidance from his journeys.
-Caravaggio aspired to become a knight of Malta in order that he might as a nobleman compel his rival to give him satisfaction.
-He went to Malta and was awarded the cross of Malta as well as a gold chain and several slaves for a portrait he painted of the grand master of the order.
+He longed to become a Knight of Malta.
+The artist journeyed to Malta and was awarded the cross of Malta as well as a gold chain and several slaves for a portrait he painted of the Grand Master of the Order.
 Again his horrible temperament got the best of him.
 A few days after he was knighted he participated in a drunken brawl and injured one of his fellow Knights so severely that the man lost an nose and an eye.
 A few days later Caravaggio was found nude, lying in the gutter and was quickly thrown in prison, but soon escaped into Sicily where he painted large alter-pieces in Syracuse, Messina and Palermo.
 Not until his return to Naples did destiny catch up with him.
-The knights of Malta had hired thugs who one evening bushwhacked him; blow followed blow, and, brutally assaulted, he resolved to flee to Rome in a boat; for at the mediation of a cardinal the pope had guaranteed him a full pardon.
-At the docks the bleeding man aroused questions.
-He was taken in for interogation, until his identify could be verified.
-When he returned to the harbor his boat had been stolen by local neer-do-wells.
+The knights of Malta hired thugs who one evening bushwhacked him; blow followed blow, and, brutally assaulted, he resolved to flee to Rome in a boat; for at the mediation of a cardinal the pope had guaranteed him a full pardon.
+At the docks the surly bleeding man aroused questions.
+He was taken in for interrogation, until his identify could be verified.
+When he returned to the harbor his boat had been stolen by local near-do-wells.
 Striped of all his worldly goods, worn out, hungry and dying, he dragged himself as far as Porto d' Ercole, where he perished from his festering wounds at the age forty.

 Caravaggio Interesting Facts